-&lt;sup>7 In standard economic models an increase in the markup would imply a loss in competitiveness, which could have a negative effect on the profit share.
+&lt;sup>6 The markup is a negative function of the price elasticity of demand in models of imperfect competition.
+In standard economic models an increase in the markup would imply a loss in competitiveness, which could have a negative effect on the profit share.
 However, the increase in the industry-level markup in this argument is a consequence of changing the composition of products, by increasing the share of sophisticated products that allow to charge a higher markup.
 While this increases the industry-level price index, it does not necessarily lead to a loss in competitiveness.